Skip to Content

 I bought all three brands last time I was in the art store, so I want to quickly show the difference in color vibrancy, color range, blending, and overall experience.
 Here is a simple cute carrot:

 I need to mention that even though Zebra pens are water-based, they are not water-soluble and you can not use a wet brush to “paint” with them or to blend the colors.
-In fact, they are slightly water resistant.
-Unlike Sakura where you can use water to make brush pens drawings look like watercolor paintings.

 I think compared to Tombow dual brush pens, Zebra pens may have shorter brush tip and much fewer colors, but Zebra are twice cheaper than Tombow.

-To Sum Up My zebra mildliner brush pen review
+To Sum Up My First Impression

 I really have to say that I expected the least from Zebra mildliners compared to Sakura brush pens mostly due to the choice of palette.
 But as soon as I tested both I realised how different they are.

-I believe Zebra pens are great for their purpose – highlighers, but they also feel to me as a great tool for interior design and landscaping sketches, small illustrations, drawings, hand lettering.
-They are absolutely flexible, beginner-friendly, cheaper than other dual-tip brushes like Tombow, and easier to use than Sakura.
+I believe Zebra pens are great for their purpose – highlighters, but they also feel to me as a great tool for interior design and landscaping sketches, small illustrations, drawings, hand lettering.

-I highly recommend trying those!
+I highly recommend trying Zebra Mildliners if you haven’t yet!